 “In addition, further deterioration of the articular disc, condyles or retrodiscal tissues of the TM joint will continue despite the patient feeling ‘comfortable.’”

-Still Want Botox for effective
+Still Want Botox for TMJ Pain Relief?

 “An analogy I like to use with my patients is to that of a broken leg.
 If you broke your leg and were on morphine, you would perceive no pain at all…but your leg is still broken.